GraydonStobbs/odin-recipes/README.md

 # odin-recipes
-In this project I will practice my HTML skills by build a simple recipe website with the Odin Project.
+In this project I will practice my HTML skills by building a simple recipe website with the Odin Project.